 Having in mind VPN’s affordability and the ability to protect your privacy online, having one while traveling across the world is essential.
 This tool will allow you to bypass geo-blocks, stay safe online, and even save money on hotels and flights.

-Our top recommendation is ExpressVPN since it’s the provider with pretty much no compromises, except for the price which could be more affordable.
-If that’s the issue, CyberGhost is a great choice as well, and so are NordVPN and Surfshark which follow the more affordable route.
+Our top recommendation is NordVPN since it’s the provider with pretty much no compromises, plus, even its price is very affordable.
+If you find it lacking, ExpressVPN is a great choice as well, and so are CyberGhost, Surfshark, and PIA which follow the more affordable route.

 With everything said, you know what are the best VPNs for traveling in 2024 and I think it’s easy to make a choice.
 Now go get one and stay safe on your vacations – both physically and in the online world!